 In the Classroom

-Neighborhood Bridges is a nationally recognized literacy program using storytelling and creative drama to help children develop their critical literacy skills and to transform them into storytellers of their own lives.
+This nationally-recognized literacy program uses storytelling and creative drama to help students develop their critical literacy skills and to transform into the storytellers of their own lives.
 Our skilled teaching artists animate learning and transform classrooms into communities where students think independently and work collectively.
 The emphasis of Neighborhood Bridges is on social and individual transformation.
 Our program helps young people explore conflicts and questions found in today’s diverse, changing society.
 It challenges young people to identify the roots of social problems, examine their own feelings, and propose solutions.

 "The Neighborhood Bridges experience pushed me to participate more and share my ideas.
 Now I think I am more confident in participating in class and sharing my views.”- Student Participant

-During the residency, students see a professional Adventure Stage performance at the Vittum Theater.
-At the conclusion of the program, they will return to the Vittum Theater and take the stage themselves to perform their own created work for other residency classrooms.
-Our program provides In-Classroom Professional Development for teachers.
+During the residency, students see an ASC production at the Vittum Theater.
+At the conclusion of the program, they will return to the Vittum Theater and take the stage themselves to perform their own original work for other residency classrooms.
+Our program also provides in-classroom professional development for teachers.
 This hands-on experience in creative drama & critical literacy discussion directly supports the work done in the classroom.
 This co-teaching model is an innovative way to rethink PD for teachers.
-With each partnership, schools receive Common Core aligned residency hours with a professional teaching artist.
+With each partnership, schools receive Common Core-aligned residency hours with a professional teaching artist.
 Supporting materials such as learning guides, prompt books, lesson plans, and supplies are also provided.

 Neighborhood Bridges was developed by The Children’s Theatre of Minneapolis.

-Thanks to a grant from the Department of Family and Support Services (DFSS), 24 Chicago youth are taking part in a free, 8-week summer camp with Adventure Stage at Rowe Elementary School.
-Trailblazers will learn to work as an ensemble to devise an original piece premiering August 12 with two performances at the Vittum Theater.
-Camp will culminate with a week at Northwestern Settlement’s House in the Wood in Delavan, WI.
+Thanks to a grant from the Department of Family and Support Services (DFSS), 25 Chicago youth can take part in a free, 8-week summer camp with Adventure Stage.
+Summer Trailblazers will learn to work as an ensemble to devise an original piece premiering August 18 with two performances at the Vittum Theater.
+Applications now available.

 The premise of Community Crossings draws on the history of oral storytelling and its timeless qualities: a group of people gathered together to share personal stories of hardship and triumph, to caution against danger and impart the wisdom of lived experience.
 For us, it is an opportunity to listen and learn something about the community.
 What is important to those who are gathered there?
 What are their fears, concerns, hopes, and dreams?
 For the audience, our aim is to provide them an opportunity to feel like artistic stakeholders in the final production of the play.